MFA status is based on a user registering for MFA. The following are true for an accurate MFA reading to show as "On" within CloudRadial:

 - true = Yes

-If you spot an inconsistency between the Graph API and CloudRadial, you can submit a ticket at support@cloudradial.com for further investigation.
+If you spot an inconsistency between the Graph API and CloudRadial, you can submit a ticket for further investigation.

 If the MFA status is not displaying correctly from the Microsoft side, you will need to log a ticket with them to determine why the information isn't propagating correctly.